nicholashestand/Active_Portfolio_Management/README.md

 # Active_Portfolio_Management
 My solutions to the problems in Active Portfolio Management (Second Edition) by Grinold and Kahn.
-Please notify me of any errors if you find them!
+There may be some errors.

+If you end up making a lot of money trading, feel free to send me a dollar or two.